dblock/code.dblock.org/_posts/2011/2011-01-18-waffle-single-sign-on-user-impersonation-in-tomcat.markdown

 ![test-user]({{ site.url }}/images/posts/2011/2011-01-18-waffle-single-sign-on-user-impersonation-in-tomcat/test-user_4.jpg)

 This is great news: I can now operate on behalf of _dblock-gray\test_ to, for example, access files that test owns on the server.
-Also note that this is the default behavior of IIS when you enable Windows Authentication and we’re now accomplishing the same with Tomcat or any other servlet-compliant server.
+Also note that this is the default behavior of IIS when you enable Windows Authentication and we're now accomplishing the same with Tomcat or any other servlet-compliant server.